 Q. How will I be kept informed about the impacts of Brexit on my policy?

-We will continue to closely monitor the situation and consider the potential implications of Brexit.
-If any changes are announced that we think might affect our customers, we will update our website to let everyone know about it.
+We will continue to closely monitor the situation in the event of any future changes arising, for example, future changes to legislation and regulations, after the UK leaves the EU.
+If any further changes are announced that we think might affect our customers, we will update our website to let everyone know about it.

 Customer Services can be contacted at 00 353 1 704 1244 or email firstname.lastname@example.org